-- Measure the lattice parameters of Si, NaCl, KCl and CsCl. - Determine the structure factors for the above compounds. - Use an x-ray generator and operate a two-circle powder diffractometer.
+- Measure the lattice parameters of some compounds such as Si, NaCl, KCl and CsCl. - Determine the structure factors for the above compounds. - Investigate a known or unknown material of your choice by X-ray diffraction - Learn to operate an X-ray generator and a two-circle powder diffractometer.